 - Loving my son as much as I do places me in one of the most vulnerable places I've ever been.
 Brene Brown says it well in her book Daring Greatly - "Waking up every day and loving someone who may or may not love us back, whose safety we can't ensure, who may stay in our lives or may leave without a moment's notice, who may be loyal to the day they die or betray us tomorrow - that's vulnerability.
 Love is uncertain.
 It's incredibly risky.
 And loving someone leaves us emotionally exposed.
 Yes, it's scary and yes, we're open to being hurt, but can you imagine your life without loving or being loved?"

 - Seeing my husband become a father was priceless.
 Seeing him father our son has been irreplaceable.
 There is a softness and gentleness that emerges when a husband becomes a father.
 I have seen his vulnerable side open up more since becoming a father.
 There's nothing like it.

 - I don't have a ton of Mom friends and that's ok.
 That network will grow with a little time and intention.
-For now, I'm super thankful for the online Mommas group I am part of - they have given me timely advice on numerous things many times!
-And perhaps most importantly, these Mommas have helped me realize I am not alone.
+For now, I'm super thankful for the online mommas group I am part of - many times they have given me timely advice on numerous things!
+And perhaps most importantly, these mommas have helped me realize I am not alone.

 The shortest and longest year of my life to date was the first year of motherhood.
 When you make it to your little one's first birthday, you realize that you are not the same person you once were and haven't been for a long time.
 You are different.
 You are more weathered and probably tired, but tougher.
 You are also softer and probably squishier.
 You are a mom and you did it.
 Year one down.
 Many more to go.